-Yaser Rasouli, Raphaël Maltais-Tariant, Benoit Barbeau, Mathieu Lapointe, Caroline Boudoux et Dominique Claveau-Mallet
+Yaser Rasouli, Raphaël Maltais-Tariant, Benoit Barbeau, Mathieu Lapointe, Caroline Boudoux and Dominique Claveau-Mallet

 Abstract